waterlens/waterlens-blog/content/posts/functional-programming-languages-and-compilations.md

 [^15]: R. A. Eisenberg.
 System FC, as implemented in GHC.
 University of Pennsylvania Technical Report MS-CIS-15-09, 2015.
 [^16]: Pierce, B. C. (2004).
 Advanced Topics in Types and Programming Languages.
 The MIT Press.
 [^17]: Freeman, T., & Pfenning, F. (1991).
 Refinement Types for ML.
 SIGPLAN Not., 26(6), 268–277.
+[^18]: Wilhelm, R., & Seidl, H. (2010).
+Compiler Design.
+[^19]: Landin, P. (1964).
+The Mechanical Evaluation of Expressions.
+The Computer Journal, 6(4), 308-320.
+[^20]: Leroy, X. (1990).
+The ZINC experiment: an economical implementation of the ML language (Doctoral dissertation, INRIA).
+[^21]: Johnsson, T. (1984, June).
+Efficient compilation of lazy evaluation.
+In Proceedings of the 1984 SIGPLAN symposium on Compiler construction (pp. 58-69).
+[^22]: Jones, S. L. P. (1992).
+Implementing lazy functional languages on stock hardware: the Spineless Tagless G-machine.
+Journal of functional programming, 2(2), 127-202.
+[^23]: Peyton Jones, S. L. (1987).
+The implementation of functional programming languages (prentice-hall international series in computer science).
+Prentice-Hall, Inc..